 - 14% of users found the UI too complex, wanted more guidance

 This was a positive outcome but the fact some users had issues led me to develop an alternative approach incorporating simple on-boarding techniques to offer reassurance and clarity to users unfamiliar with the system.

 Deciding on the positioning of key interface controls and their visual affordance can be crucial to the success of a user experience.
-Knowing this, I ran a series of quick tests using InVision software to settle an on-going debate around the best navigation treatment, 'sidebar' or 'topbar'.
+Knowing this, I ran a series of quick tests using InVision software to settle an on-going debate within the team around the best navigation treatment, 'sidebar' or 'topbar'.

-In the end, the 'topbar' was preferred, it was quicker to use, required less screen space and users found it less intrusive compared to the "sidebar" treatment for top-level search queries.
+In the end, our test participants found the 'topbar' quicker to use, required less screen space and users found it less intrusive compared to the "sidebar" treatment for top-level search queries.

 Also the proximity to the main search input helps when users are building out their query.

 I also experimented with a split screen mode for advanced users featuring interactive charts and graphs on one side and a more tabular list of results on the other.

 Following internal testing with the team, we agreed this approach introduced too much cognitive load for users, the data was far more accessible using the separate data or tabular views.